Summary of accounting policies

 Written-off financial assets

-A write-off is made when a claim is deemed non-collectible, when the Fund has no reasonable prospects of recovery after, among others, enforcement of collateral or legal enforcement with means of lawsuits.
+A write-off is made when a claim is deemed non - collectible, when FMO has no reasonable prospects of recovery after, among others, enforcement of collateral or legal enforcement with means of lawsuits.
 Furthermore, a write-off is performed when the loan is being forgiven by the Fund.
 There are no automatic triggers, which would lead to a write-off of the loan; specific impaired loans are assessed on individual basis depending on their circumstances.
+Generally when the impairment percentage exceeds 95%, the IRC is advised to consider a write - off.

 Modification of financial assets

-In 2019, the Fund enhanced the policy with criteria applied to determine derecognition and the events leading to recording of modification gain or loss in order to align the criteria more closely with the type of restructuring being carried out by the Fund.
-The revised criteria make use of specific events-based triggers in order to determine whether a specific change in contractual terms gives rise to derecognition or modification instead of relying only on a quantitative threshold related to differences in net present value (NPV).
-Application of the revised criteria to the comparative figures for 2018 did not demonstrate any impact and as such the comparatives were not restated.
+The Fund has defined specific events-based triggers, related to the type of restructuring being carried out in order to determine whether a specific change in contractual terms gives rise to derecognition or modification, instead of relying only on a quantitative threshold related to differences in net present value (NPV).

 Modification of terms and conditions arise from lending operations where the Fund enters into arrangements with clients, which implies modifications to existing contractual cash flows or terms and conditions.
 Such arrangements are usually initiated by the Fund when financial difficulty occurs or is expected with a borrower.
 The purpose of such an arrangement is usually to collect original debt over different terms and conditions from the borrower.
 Modifications may include extending the tenor, changing interest rate percentages or their timing, or changing of interest margin